MG HS: Safety

 The HS is equipped with a standard emergency braking system and lane assist, bundled in the MG Pilot kit.
-Cars are fitted with automatic DCT and are also augmented with a traffic jam, which can track the vehicle up to 35 mi/h in front of them.
+Cars are fitted with automatic dual-clutch transmission (DCT) and are also augmented with a traffic jam, which can track the vehicle up to 35 mi/h in front of them.
 The adaptive cruise control system is also given along with eight airbags, hill descent control (HDC), antilock braking system (ABS) and electronic brakeforce distribution (EBD).
 It was rated with five stars by Euro NCAP tests.

 eHS / HS Plug-in / HS PHEV

 The plug-in hybrid version of the HS is the first model to feature MG’s all-new hybrid powertrain, which comprises a turbocharged 1.5-litre four-cylinder petrol engine, a 16.6 kWh battery pack and a 90 kW electric motor.
-It is mated to a 10-speed EDU II automatic gearbox, which consists of 6-speed internal combustion engine and 4-speed electric motor.
+It is mated to a 10-speed EDU II transmission, which consists of 6-speed automatic transmission for the internal combustion engine and a 4-speed automatic transmission for the electric motor.

 Its powertrain generates a maximum output of 291 PS (258 PS in the United Kingdom) and 480 Nm of torque (370 Nm in the UK), enough for a 0-to-100 km/h time of 5.8 seconds (6.9 seconds in the UK) and a maximum all-electric range of 32 miles.

-In 27 October 2020, the MG HS PHEV was released in Thailand.
-It generates a maximum output of 284 PS and 480 Nm of torque, enough for a 0-60 mph time of 7.5 seconds and a maximum all-electric range of 67 km.
+In Thailand, It generates a maximum output of 284 PS and 480 Nm of torque, enough for a 0-60 mph time of 7.5 seconds and a maximum all-electric range of 67 km.